 Immediate medical attention: Seek immediate medical attention following your accident to create an official record of your injuries, regardless of their initial severity.

 Medical records and reports: Retain all hospital records, diagnostic reports, treatment notes, and medical invoices to establish a direct connection between the accident and your injuries.
+You may also need your doctor to provide a Certificate of Capacity, if your injuries affect your ability to work and consequently, your income.

 Photographs of injuries: Document your injuries through photographs taken immediately after the incident and at regular intervals throughout your recovery to show progression or deterioration.